 What to do if you are not able to send messages because of EDB corruption?

-Kernel for Exchange Server Recovery helps you in repairing your corrupted EDB files.
+Exchange Server Recovery software helps you in repairing your corrupted EDB files.

 Sometimes users will find that mailboxes are inaccessible due to damaged EDB files.
 So, repair your EDB files with this fully automated tool.
 With this comprehensive Exchange Server Recovery tool, you can migrate your repaired EDB files to Live Exchange or Office 365.
 It has options to migrate mailboxes from Live Exchange to Office 365 and vice versa.
 The software works with all versions of MS Exchange Server and Windows OS, and all plans of Office 365.